-The Engine Controller is equipped with On-Board Diagnostic features and monitors all engine control circuits during a run/drive period.
-If a circuit or system does not perform properly, the Engine Controller will file in memory a predetermined Fault Code.
-This can ignition switch ON/RUN cycles, the memory will be erased if the fault does not reoccur.
+The powertrain control module is equipped with On-Board Diagnostic features and monitors all engine control circuits during a run/drive period.
+If a circuit or system does not perform properly, the powertrain control module will file in memory a predetermined Fault Code.
+This can be used to help in diagnosing a problem.
+After 50 to 100 ignition switch ON/RUN cycles, the memory will be erased if the fault does not reoccur.
+The powertrain control module is located in the engine compartment outboard of the battery (Fig. 7).